eman7blue/numismatic-archeology/README.md

 ## What's Next?

-* More interesting archeology finds
-* More odd figurines
+* Taking a break, so nothing soon
-* Brush enchantments
+* Badlands structure
-* Something in the badlands...
+* Integration with other mods

 ### Note for 1.19.4